3. Running the Jupyter Notebook¶

 - Copy the Jupyter Notebook launcher from the menu to the desktop.

 - Right click on the new launcher and change the Target field, change %USERPROFILE% to the full path of the folder which will contain all the notebooks.

-- Double-click on the Jupyter Notebook desktop launcher (icon shows [IPy]) to start the Jupyter Notebook App, which will open in a new browser window (or tab).
-Note also that a secondary terminal window (used only for error logging and for shut down) will be also opened.
-If only the terminal starts, try opening this address with your browser: http://localhost:8888/.
+- Double-click on the Jupyter Notebook desktop launcher (icon shows [IPy]) to start the Jupyter Notebook App.
+The notebook interface will appear in a new browser window or tab.
+A secondary terminal window (used only for error logging and for shut down) will be also opened.

 3.1.2.
 Change Jupyter Notebook startup folder (Mac OS)¶